RoyManor1/shopify-dashboard/README.md

 This project visualizes trends from a dataset of **1 million Shopify stores**, using Python, Seaborn, and MoreThemes.
 It explores how traffic, technology stacks, and store creation timelines affect performance across the platform.

 ---

-## 🔍 Key Insights

-- 📉 **Median monthly sales** of new stores have **declined sharply since 2020**, reflecting increased competition and saturation.
-- 🛒 **Klaviyo** dominates the marketing app landscape, with significant adoption across stores.
-- 📈 More pageviews typically lead to higher sales — but **conversion rates vary significantly**, even among stores with similar traffic levels.
-- 🧠 Stores created earlier tend to outperform newer stores in revenue.

----